Upload Your First Model

 Step 3: Upload the Model

-Once your custom model is ready, upload it to the Clarifai platform by navigating to its directory and running the following command:
+Once your custom model is ready, upload it to the Clarifai platform by navigating to the directory containing the model and running the following command:

 - CLI